WAGO/docker-ipk/README.md

 # docker-ipk
 This repo contains static linked binaries of docker ce packed in linux ipk format.
+Check Release tags to get the newest version.

 # How to install Docker CE on Wago devices.